 3.3.
-Earlier and Current Stages of the Portreath NDP
+Current Stage of the Portreath NDP

 - 3.3.1.
+As outlined in the introduction to this version of the NDP at Section1, this Draft NDP is currently at the Regulation 15 submission stage. - 3.3.2.
 An earlier version of the NDP was submitted to Cornwall Council in March 2020 to establish if it is required to be supported by a Strategic Environmental Assessment (SEA).
-At that stage Cornwall Council notified a number of statutory and non-statutory consultees to determine if an SEA or HRA is required. - 3.3.2.
+At that stage Cornwall Council notified a number of statutory and non-statutory consultees to determine if an SEA or HRA is required. - 3.3.3.
 SEA is a process that helps to understand how plans (including the choice of sites and policies) will affect the environment of the area that it covers.
 An SEA screening is required by the SEA Directive which places a legal duty on people preparing some development plans to assess those plans for their potential effect on the environment.
 An SEA is required if your plan is likely to have a significant effect on the environment, particularly where it affects a sensitive area and the features for which it was designated.
 The Environmental Impact Regulations (2011) define sensitive areas as:

 - Sites of Special Scientific Interest and European sites (Special Areas of Conservation and Special Protection Areas); - Areas of Outstanding Natural Beauty; and - World Heritage Sites and Scheduled Monuments. - 3.3.4.
 In addition, proposals may also be significant if they affect other designations or features (such as Conservation Areas or Listed Buildings).
 The more environmentally sensitive the location, the more likely it is that the effects will be significant and will require an assessment. - 3.3.5.
 In September 2019 Cornwall Council confirmed that the NDP was not required to be supported by an SEA.
 However, a number of suggested recommendations and revisions were provided by Cornwall Council, statutory and non-statutory consultees.
-These comments, and all those received through the process of evolving the NDP were detailed in the consultation statement, alongside how Portreath responded to the points that were raised.
+These comments, and all those received through the process of evolving the NDP are detailed in our consultation statement, alongside how we have responded to the points that have been raised.
 Please refer to the consultation statement at www.portreathndp.org. - 3.3.6.
-Following the pre-submission consultation the Regulation 14 document was amended as a result of the feedback received.
-It was then formally submitted to Cornwall Council for their consideration (to ensure it fulfils relevant conditions) and to enable it to be publicised and comments collated. - 3.3.7.
-The comments and the NDP were then sent to an independent examiner (mutually agreed by Cornwall Council and the NDP Parish Council Steering Group) who checked the NDP to ensure it conforms with legislation, higher level policies, designations and any other relevant documents.
+Following the pre-submission consultation the Regulation 14 document was amended as a result of feedback received.
+It will then be formally submitted to Cornwall Council for their consideration (to ensure it fulfils relevant conditions) and to enable it to be publicised and comments collated.
+The comments and the NDP are then sent to an independent examiner (mutually agreed by Cornwall Council and the NDP Parish Council Steering Group) who will check the NDP to ensure it conforms with legislation, higher level policies, designations and any other relevant documents.

-- 3.3.8.
-The examiner noted Portreath PC have undertaken extensive consultation on this Plan, and it complies with legislative requirements.
-The examiner complimented the local community volunteers and Portreath Parish Council, who have produced a well-presented and locally relevant Plan.
-The Plan deals with locally relevant issues, has coherently moved from vision and objectives to policies and produced local evidence for policies where needed. - 3.3.9.
-On this basis the independent examiner recommended that the NDP should continue to the referendum stage.
-Cornwall Council will organise a Referendum in order to gauge community support.
-The NDP will be adopted if the majority of those voting in the Referendum support it. - 3.3.10.
-Once adopted, the policies contained within the NDP will have to be taken into consideration when Planning Officers determine future Planning Applications. - 3.3.11.
+- 3.3.7.
+The independent examiner will then recommend if the NDP should:a) continue to the referendum stage;b) require amendment before it can proceed to referendum;c) not progress to referendum because it is not in conformity. - 3.3.8.
+If the NDP is successful at examination stage, Cornwall Council will organise a Referendum in order to gauge community support.
+The NDP will be adopted if the majority of those voting in the Referendum support it. - 3.3.9.
+Once adopted, the policies contained within the NDP will have to be taken into consideration when Planning Officers determine future Planning Applications. - 3.3.10.
 A summary of the key stages in neighbourhood planning is shown below.
 The current version of the NDP is dashed in red.